Cody-Le/Conway-Game-Of-Life/README.md

 ## Introduction to Conway Game of Life
-The Game of Life, also known simple as Life, is a cellular automaton dvised by the British mathematician John Horton Conway in 1970.
+The *Game of Life*, also known simple as Life, is a cellular automaton dvised by the British mathematician John Horton Conway in 1970.
 With it's rules as follow: